 - Alzheimer’s disease and other forms of dementia.

-Researchers also found that periodontal disease makes it difficult for people with diabetes to control their blood sugar levels, which can cause diabetic complications.
+Researchers also found that gum disease makes it difficult for people with diabetes to control their blood sugar levels, which can cause diabetic complications.
 In pregnant women, gingivitis bacteria can also increase the risk of delivering babies prematurely and the low birth weight of the baby.
+Learn more about how bad is gingivitis on oral health and general health.

 What Bacteria Cause Gingivitis – Conclusion

 Gingivitis is a bacterial infection that can have serious health consequences if left untreated.
 What bacteria cause gingivitis?
 The bacteria responsible for gingivitis are anaerobic and live in areas without oxygen, such as dental plaque.
 These bacteria produce acid, which irritates the gums, causing them to become red and swollen.
-If this condition isn’t treated, it can lead to periodontitis, a severe periodontal disease affecting the tooth-supporting tissues.
+If this condition isn’t treated, it can lead to periodontitis, a severe gum disease affecting the tooth-supporting tissues.
 Research shows that these bacteria can travel to other parts of the body through your bloodstream and increase your risk for heart disease, stroke, lung disease, and many other conditions.
+Read more about how is gingivitis treated.